dropdog/docker/README.md

 * Composer
 * PHPMyAdmin

-When launching, the container will contain a fully-installed, ready to use Drupal site.
+When launching, the container will contain a fully-installed, ready to use infrastructure for Drupal 8.x development.

 ### Passwords